Have you ever wondered how men in the prior in the industrial revolution groomed themselves?

 So someone decided to steep bay leaves in rum to extract essential oils is a better idea than rubbing leaves direct on skin.

 Thus the bay rum aftershave was born.

 After this, islanders throughout the West Indies began mixing different versions of bay rum.
-They added stuff like cinnamon, citrus, cloves and West Indian lime.
-Even until today you’ll find brands that come from the West Indies.
+They added stuff like Cinnamon, citrus, cloves, and West Indian lime.
+Even today, you’ll find brands that come from the West Indies.

-Despite originating from the Caribbean islands, the first bay rum mass produced large scale by Albert Heinrich Riise.
-He was the first to use a double-distillation process that made his products superior than single distilled bay rums.
+Despite originating from the Caribbean islands, the first bay rum mass-produced large scale by Albert Heinrich Riise.
+He was the first to use a double-distillation process that made his products superior to single distilled bay rums.

 This discovery led to the bay rum exploding in popularity in the United States and Europe.